vitalik/django-ninja/docs/docs/tutorial/routers.md

 └── manage.py
 ```

-Now lets add few operations to `events/api.py`.
-The trick is that instead of NinjaAPI class you need to use **Router** class:
+Now let's add a few operations to `events/api.py`.
+The trick is that instead of using the `NinjaAPI` class, you use the **Router** class:

 ```python  hl_lines="1 4 6 13"
 from ninja import Router